HARPTech/RTest/README.md

 Installation
 ------------

-For Debian-based systems, use the provided dep from [the latest release](https://github.com/HARPTech/RTest/releases/latest).
+For Debian-based systems, use the provided deb from [the latest release](https://github.com/HARPTech/RTest/releases/latest).

 Other systems either need to unpack the .deb or compile their own version.